Trace Server - A Better Way to Debug PortSIP PBX

-PortSIP has been building its SIP Trace Server base on the open-source project HOMER, which provides key information in troubleshooting SIP Trunks, SIP endpoints, and other SIP related issues.
+PortSIP has been building its SIP Trace Server based on the open-source project HOMER, which provides key information in troubleshooting SIP Trunks, SIP endpoints, and other SIP related issues.
 It provides a place to:

 - Access singularly to retrieve SIP captures via Web UI

 - Centrally store SIP capture data across many hosts

 - More intuitively filter SIP capture data and correlate the data to the dialog/transactions each request/response is part of (this is immensely useful!)

 - Gracefully age dated capture data you don’t want to persist for very long (though persisting longer term can be configured very easily)

 - CentOS: 7.9

 - Ubuntu: 18.04, 20.04, 22.04

 - Debian: 10, 11, 12